RohithSurya/News-Sarcasm-Detection/README.md

-# Weather Image Recognition
+# News Sarcasm Detection

-Project completed for CS 5661 (Topics in Data Science) at Cal State LA.
+Project completed for CS 5660 (Advanced Artificial Intelligence) at Cal State LA.

+This project addresses the problem of sarcasm detection in news headlines.
+The proposed solution involves using LSTM models, Word2Vec.
+The "News Headlines Dataset for Sarcasm Detection" from Kaggle is utilized for training and evaluation.
+The dataset consists of sarcastic and nonsarcastic headlines.

 Kaggle Link: https://www.kaggle.com/datasets/jehanbhathena/weather-dataset